dmateja724/MovieDB/README.md

 # Starting the app

+The API key is currenly left blank.
+You will need to go to `./src/api/MoviesAPI.js` and update `API_KEY` at the top with the correct value.`

 Once the app is configured all you need to do is run this command in your terminal

 - `npm start`